lakwarus/ballerina-workshop/README.md

 # Workshop - Cloud Native Programing with Docker, Kubernetes, and Ballerina

+Docker and Kubernetes are key elements of modern cloud native deployment automations.
+After building your microservices, common practice is to create docker images and create YAML files to automate the deployment with Docker and Kubernetes.
+Writing these YAMLs, Dockerfile descriptors are really painful and error prone.

+Ballerina is a new cloud native programing language which understands the architecture around it - the compiler is environment aware with microservices directly deployable into infrastructure like Docker and Kubernetes.

+In this workshop we will have hands-on sessions on following:
+How to achieve service resiliency in microservices
+How to secure your microservices by design
+How to handle async and worker in microservice
+How to deploy microservice into Kubernetes without written YAMLs and dockerfile How to scale microservice with Kubernetes

+### Workshop duration and audience
 Total time: 120-180 minutes (including slides) depending on whether you type it all or copy from the pre-created script files, how fast you can do it, how many questions you get asked, and so on.

 Target audience: technical: workshop, meetups, technical customers/partners - this is a dev-level workshop